naveasy/Naveasy/README.md

 }
 ```

-# IMPORTANT
+# --- IMPORTANT ---
 6) You should not `override CreateWindow()` on your `App.xaml.cs`;

-- Naveasy v3 already does to it for internally because we need to hook up our own events to make Naveasy work properly.
+- Naveasy v3 already does it for you internally, that's because we need to hook up our own events to make Naveasy work properly.
-- If you the the `protected override Window CreateWindow(IActivationState? activationState)` method on your App.xaml.cs, go there and remove it.
+- If you have the `protected override Window CreateWindow(IActivationState? activationState)` method on your App.xaml.cs, go there and remove it.
     - any custom logic that you might already have the if you were using Naveasy versions older then v3, move your custom logic the `ViewModel` created on step `#3` of this documentation.
 - Your App.xaml.cs file can be as clean as in the example bellow so you'll probably never look back to it to bootstrap your application.